Claro dos Poções: Geographical data

-Economic activities
+Economy

 The most important economic activities are cattle raising and agriculture.
-The GDP in 2005 was R$ 31,323,000.
+The GDP in 2005 was R$31,323,000.
 Claro dos Poções is in the bottom tier of municipalities in the state with regard to economic and social development.
 It suffers from isolation, poor soils, drought, and inadequate transport connections.
 As of 2007 there were no banking agencies in the town.
 There was a small retail commerce serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 578 establishments employing about 1,500 workers.
 Only 33 of the farms had tractors.
 There were 97 automobiles in all of the municipality.